amitlisha/HexaGen/docs/USAGE.md

 To create a triangle on the board, use the `Triangle` class, which requires four parameters:
 - `start_tile` is a tile object that specifies one of the triangle's vertices.
 - `point` is a string that specifies whether the triangle is pointing left (corresponding to the value `left`) or right (`right`).
 - `start_tile_type` is a string that specifies which one of the three vertices of the triangle does `start_tile` describes: its bottom vertex ('bottom'), its top vertex ('top') or its side vertex (`side`).
-The side vertex is either the left or the right end point of the triangle.
+The side vertex is either the left or the right endpoint of the triangle.
 - `side_length` is an integer that specifies the length of the side of the triangle.
-If you do not specify a `side_length` value, it defaults to `2`.
+If no value is specified for `side_length`, it defaults to `2`.

 ```python
 start_tile1 = Tile(6, 5)